-Gardens need a lot of light to grow; if you don’t have enough natural light, you’ll want to consider adding in a grow light system.
+Gardens need a lot of light to grow; if you don’t have enough natural light, you’ll want to consider purchasing grow lights.
 Vegetables can require anywhere from 12-16 hours of light per day, either direct or indirect depending on the plant’s needs.
-This means you will need to know what light comes into your windows and how they work with the plants you hope to grow.
+You can use natural light to grow, but you will also need to supplement with artificial light to get the full amount of light for your plants to grow.

-Southern-facing windows will provide some quality direct light, especially in the winter, as well as indirect light.
-If you have a spot that is on the south side of your home, your plants will receive light for the most hours in a day so you can consider this a good spot for plants that require bright, indirect light.
+These will provide some quality direct light, especially in the winter, as well as indirect light.
+If you have a spot on the south side of your home, your plants will receive light for the most hours in a day.
+Be sure to check for drafts, as they can stunt the growth of your plants.

-Northern-facing windows provide lower levels of indirect light; this means you will get less light but for about the same number of hours as southern-facing windows.
-Yes, this is perfect for house plants that require low-light, but unfortunately, it’s not enough to support the needs of most vegetables and herbs.
+These will provide lower levels of indirect light; this means you will get less light for about the same number of hours as southern-facing windows.
+Yes, this is perfect for house plants that require low light, but unfortunately, it’s not enough to support the needs of most vegetables and herbs.

-East-facing windows provide the opposite of west-facing windows.
-You can expect to get direct sun in the morning but then you will have mostly shade throughout the rest of the day.
-Leafy herbs and flowers can do well here, getting the sun they need but also get some protection from the heat that may happen with west-facing windows.
+These will provide the opposite of west-facing windows.
+You can expect to get direct sun in the morning, but then you will have mostly shade throughout the rest of the day.
+Leafy herbs and flowers can do well here, getting the sun they need but also getting some protection from the heat that may happen with west-facing windows.